bluenviron/mediamtx/README.md

 _MediaMTX_ natively supports the Raspberry Pi Camera, enabling high-quality and low-latency video streaming from the camera to any user, for any purpose.
 There are a couple of requirements:

-1. The server must run on a Raspberry Pi, with Raspberry Pi OS bullseye or newer as operative system.
-Both 32 bit and 64 bit operative systems are supported.
+1. The server must run on a Raspberry Pi, with Raspberry Pi OS Bullseye as operative system.
+Both 32 bit and 64 bit architectures are supported.

 2. Make sure that the legacy camera stack is disabled.
 Type `sudo raspi-config`, then go to `Interfacing options`, `enable/disable legacy camera support`, choose `no`.
 Reboot the system.